Pound extends day's losses after UK announces tax hikes | Business

 Pound extends day's losses after UK announces tax hikes

-The pound dipped for a second consecutive day against a broadly stronger dollar on Tuesday and hit its lowest in over six weeks against the euro, with most of the currency's losses coming after the British government set out a plan to raise taxes.
-Prime Minister Boris Johnson set out plans to raise taxes on workers, employers and some investors to try to fix the health and social care system, angering some in his governing party by breaking an election promise.
+The pound dipped for a second consecutive day against a broadly stronger dollar on Tuesday and hit its lowest in more than six weeks against the euro, with most of the losses coming after the British government set out a plan to raise taxes.
+Prime Minister Boris Johnson unveiled plans to raise taxes on workers, employers and some investors to try to fix the health and social care system, angering some in his governing party by breaking an election promise.

-The pound dipped for a second consecutive day against a broadly stronger dollar on Tuesday and hit its lowest in over six weeks against the euro, with most of the currency's losses coming after the British government set out a plan to raise taxes.
+The pound dipped for a second consecutive day against a broadly stronger dollar on Tuesday and hit its lowest in more than six weeks against the euro, with most of the losses coming after the British government set out a plan to raise taxes.

-Prime Minister Boris Johnson set out plans to raise taxes on workers, employers, and some investors to try to fix the health and social care system, angering some in his governing party by breaking an election promise.
+Prime Minister Boris Johnson unveiled plans to raise taxes on workers, employers and some investors to try to fix the health and social care system, angering some in his governing party by breaking an election promise.
 Johnson outlined what he described as a new health and social care levy, which will see the rate of National Insurance payroll taxes paid by workers and employers rise by 1.25 percentage points.
 The same increase will be applied to the tax on shareholder dividends.

 "I would assume that the market sees Saunders as an outlier on the MPC (Monetary Policy Committee), thus feels no need to reprice hawkishly based on what he's said," said Michael Brown, senior market analyst at Caxton FX.
 Bets that Britain's rapid pace of COVID-19 vaccinations would lead to a faster economic reopening and rebound had earlier propelled sterling to one of the best performing G10 currencies this year.

-Friday PMI data had shown growth in the services sector slowed down in August compared with July.
+Friday PMI data had showed growth in the services sector slowed in August compared with July.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)